 In the case of the Legendre operator one has the explicit expression for the ``Legendre functions of the second kind'' given below.
 It is clear that they satisfy the same recursion relation as the polynomials, since one has

-This is much simpler than the situation in the Hermite case, there is no need to do any scaling, as in (\ref{laspsi_impar}) and (\ref{laspsi_par}) above starting from the most familiar solutions of the differential equation, namely $P_n$ and $Q_n$.
+This is much simpler than the situation in the Hermite case, there is no need to do any scaling, as in the expressions for $\psi_{2n+1}$ and $\psi_{2n}$ above starting from the most familiar solutions of the differential equation, namely $P_n$ and $Q_n$.

 Finally, our operator $\mathcal{H}_x$ can be conjugated by means of in a more standard form, using $h(x)=e^{\tfrac{x^2}{2}}$.